-Sometimes the term 'solarium' may be used, but this is normally applied to a commercial establishment offering sessions on a sunbed.
+Sometimes the term 'solarium' may be used, but this is generally applied to a commercial establishment offering sessions on a sunbed.

-A number of light tubes surround the user so that their body receives a fairly uniform exposure on all sides.
+Some light tubes surround the user so that their body receives a relatively uniform exposure on all sides.
 Other tanning devices include portable sun lamps that are positioned in front of or angled over the skin.
 Like the sun, the light tubes in artificial tanning devices, such as sunbeds and sunlamps, emit ultraviolet (UV) radiation as well as some visible light.

-The intensity of the UV radiation emitted by the lamps in a sunbed, and the relative proportions of ultraviolet A (UVA) and ultraviolet B (UVB), depends on how the lamps are manufactured and may vary with the pressure of the gas in the light tube and differing coatings on the inside of the tube.
-This means that the UV radiation from a sunbed may differ quite markedly from UV radiation from the sun.
+The intensity of the UV radiation emitted by the lamps in a sunbed, and the relative proportions of ultraviolet A (UVA) and ultraviolet B (UVB), depends on how the bulbs are manufactured and may vary with the pressure of the gas in the light tube and differing inner coatings.
+UV radiation from a sunbed may vary quite markedly from UV radiation from the sun.
 It may, for example, have a much higher proportion of UVA than sunlight, and be far more intense, meaning that skin is damaged faster than after exposure to the sun.

 The International Agency for Research on Cancer (IARC) has classified natural UV radiation and UV-emitting tanning devices (sunbeds) as carcinogenic .
 A systematic review published in 2012 found that: